-- · Test of Academic Proficiency, a prerequisite for admission to the teacher certification program; - · Illinois Test for Early Childhood, which teacher candidates must pass prior to their 10-week student teaching assignment: - · Illinois Early Childhood Assessment of Professional Teaching Standards, which candidates take during the final year of the degree program; and - Illinois edTPA: Teacher Performance Assessment, which teacher candidates complete during their student teaching semester.
+- Test of Academic Proficiency, a prerequisite for admission to the teacher certification program; - Illinois Test for Early Childhood, which teacher candidates must pass prior to their 10-week student teaching assignment; - Illinois edTPA: Teacher Performance Assessment, which teacher candidates complete during their student teaching semester; and - Candidates seeking the bilingual endorsement must also pass the appropriate target language test for ISBE.

-Subsequent or Initial Early Childhood Education endorsement (for students with previous Masters degree)
+Subsequent or Initial Early Childhood Education endorsement (for students with previous Masters degree) 24 credit hours

 This intensive one-year program is open to students who have already been awarded a Master's degree in a discipline similar to education or child development.
 It offers a comprehensive and integrated curriculum for current or prospective teachers of young children from birth to third grade.
-Students work toward requirements to add either an initial license, if master's was outside of the education field, or a subsequent endorsement in Early Childhood Education with the Illinois State Board of Education.
+Students work toward requirements to add either an initial license, if master's was outside of the education field; or a subsequent endorsement in Early Childhood Education with the Illinois State Board of Education.